 Just choose the right t-shirt.
 The one you would choose if your mother or daughter was making it.

-So …looking for ethical t-shirts?
-No Sweat at Fifth Column.
+So …looking for ethical blank tees?
+Genuinely not a problem.
+Ethical t-shirts are No Sweat at Fifth Column.